 In the following architectural diagram, Amazon Kinesis Streams is used as the gateway of a big data solution.
 Data from various sources is put into an Amazon Kinesis stream and then the data from the stream is consumed by different Amazon Kinesis Applications.
 In this example, one application (in yellow) is running a real-time dashboard against the streaming data.
 Another application (in red) performs simple aggregation and emits processed data into Amazon S3.
 The data in Amazon S3 is further processed and stored in Amazon Redshift for complex analytics.
 The third application (in green) emits raw data into Amazon S3, which is then archived to Amazon Glacier for cheaper long-term storage.
 Notice all three of these data processing pipelines are happening simultaneously and in parallel.
 Amazon Kinesis Streams allows as many consumers of the data stream as your solution requires without performance penalty.

 A shard is the base throughput unit of an Amazon Kinesis stream.
 One shard provides a capacity of 1MB/sec data input and 2MB/sec data output.
 One shard can support up to 1000 PUT records per second.
 You will specify the number of shards needed when you create a stream.
 For example, you can create a stream with two shards.
 This stream has a throughput of 2MB/sec data input and 4MB/sec data output, and allows up to 2000 PUT records per second.
-You can dynamically add or remove shards from your stream as your data throughput changes via resharding.
+You can monitor shard-level metrics in Amazon Kinesis Streams and add or remove shards from your stream dynamically as your data throughput changes by resharding the stream.

 A record is the unit of data stored in an Amazon Kinesis stream.
 A record is composed of a sequence number, partition key, and data blob.
 A data blob is the data of interest your data producer adds to a stream.
 The maximum size of a data blob (the data payload after Base64-decoding) is 1 megabyte (MB).